arietimmerman/OpenAM-U2F/README.md

 Currently, there are some issues known.

 *   ForgeRock OpenAM renders a *ChoiceCallback* element as radio buttons.
-Even when it is configured to allow multiple selections.Hence, it is not possible to select multiple options.
+Even when it is configured to allow multiple selections.
+Hence, it is not possible to select multiple options.
 This functionality is used in the device listing.
 *   The module requires that the XUI interface is enabled because of the usage of *ScriptTextOutputCallback* elements.